 All batteries, including alkaline, lead acid, lithium, nickel cadmium and zinc oxide, are collected by EHS for recycling.

 Computers and other electronics with circuit boards contain high levels of toxic heavy metals (e.g., lead, silver) that must be properly managed and recycled via EHS.
 All computers and electronics containing circuit boards must remain in a secure location until disposed.

-- Locations serviced by WCM E&M: Submit a work order to WCM Engineering and Maintenance to have electronics collected for recycling.
+- Locations serviced by WCM E&M: Submit a work order to WCM Facilities Management and Campus Operations to have electronics collected for recycling.